For many women, false eyelashes are seen as a special-occasion beauty product.

 So if you’re looking for a reliable alternative to traditional eyelash glue, then be sure to give skin-safe silicone a try.

-Mascara is a good alternative to eyelash glue because it is easy to apply and it doesn’t cause irritation.
+Mascara can be a good alternative to eyelash glue because it can be easy to apply and it doesn’t cause irritation.

 Additionally, mascara can create different looks, from natural to dramatic.